 A built strata subdivision application for the lot was lodged and approved by the WAPC on 30 June 2021.
 The strata application sought to modify the existing boundary of existing grouped dwellings at Nos.
-177-179 Carr Place.
+177-179 Carr Place, and to establish a new lot for to provide for the proposed development.